 Burn Care for Traumatic Burn Injuries

 Burn care is a complex yet rewarding task that hopefully leads to a surviving patient who can return the best way possible to society.
 Before the mid-twentieth century, burn care was taken on by regular surgeons and nurses on ordinary hospital wards.
 Because burns are difficult to treat, the survival rate was suboptimal.
 Records show that burn care before 1951 was painful and fraught with complications.
-In the age group defined by 15-43 years, the death rate of severely burned patients was 45 percent.
+In the age group defined as 15-43 years, the death rate of severely burned patients was 45 percent.

 By 1991, there had been advances in burn medicine so that if the total burn surface area was greater than 70 percent, the mortality rate was 49 percent.
 In the Twenty-First Century, burn care has advanced even further so that most pediatric burn patients survive, and nearly fifty percent of burn patients over the age of 65 survive with severe burns.Improved Burn Care